SeRodrigalvarez/Clean-architecture-personal-project/README.md

 `No-Fakes.postman_collection.json` contains all the REST requests.

 ## Missing tasks

 - Add unit, integration and e2e tests
-- Use Criteria pattern in get repository methods to avoid method explosion
+- Use Criteria pattern in the get repository methods to avoid method explosion
 - Create update and delete endpoints
 - Use a logger
 - Improve businesses duplication control (name check is not enough)